GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

     (venv) $ python3 sigfox-api.py --callbacks delete-all

-**Note**: this command deletes *all* callbacks registered for the device type, including any callbacks that you may have configured manually earlier.
+**Important**: this command deletes *all* callbacks registered for the device type, including any callbacks that you may have configured manually earlier.

 If you have other callbacks for other use cases configured for this device type, use